sklarcorp/data-style-guide/README.md

 * Generally: Straight, Curved, Angled, Slightly Curved, Strongly Curved, Double / "S" Curve
 * Specific angle may also be indicated
 * If an instrument is angled, indicate the specifics of the angle in parenthesis following the word "Angled" (e.g. Angled (25 degrees) or Angled (25 Degrees Upwards) or Angled (Upwards)
-* If indicated, spell out the word "Degrees"
+*  Spell out the word "Degrees".
+Do not use the symbol °
+*  Double Ended instruments will have two values in the `Curvature` field

 ### Working Surface Style ###